kavia-common/simple-notes-app-12131-12144/assets/supabase.md

 Angular runtime environment access:
 This project reads these values from import.meta.env.
 The CI/orchestrator should inject them at build time so they are statically embedded.

-Database schema (create in Supabase SQL editor):
+Database schema (applied by the automation using Supabase Tools):

 CREATE TABLE IF NOT EXISTS public.notes ( id uuid PRIMARY KEY DEFAULT gen_random_uuid(),